janeadtaylor/schedule-appt/README.md

 # schedule-appt

 This is a simple schedule appointment application.
-The form uses AJAX to submit the form.
+The form uses AJAX to submit the new appointment data.

 There is a db.sql file that contains a SQL script to create the required database.
 The config values in the core/db.php file will need to be updated for the given environment.